-The Indenture contains covenants that, among other things, limit the ability of the Company and its restricted subsidiaries to (i) incur additional debt and issue certain preferred stock, (ii) pay certain dividends on, repurchase or make distributions in respect of their capital stock or make other restricted payments, (iii) make certain investments, (iv) sell or exchange certain assets, (v) enter into transactions with affiliates, (vi) create certain liens and (vii) consolidate, merge or transfer all or substantially all of their assets.
+The Indenture contains covenants that, among other things, limit the ability of the Company and its restricted subsidiaries to (i) incur additional debt and issue certain preferred stock, (ii) pay certain dividends on, repurchase or make distributions in respect of their capital stock or make other restricted payments, (iii) make certain investments, (iv) sell or exchange certain assets, (v) enter into transactions with affiliates, (vi) create certain liens and (vii) consolidate, merge or transfer all, or substantially all, of their assets.
 These covenants are subject to several exceptions, limitations and qualifications as set forth in the Indenture.
 The Indenture does not contain any financial covenants.

 The Indenture also contains customary events of default including, but not limited to, nonpayment, breach of covenants, and payment or acceleration defaults in certain other indebtedness of the Company or certain of its subsidiaries.
 Upon an event of default, the holders of not less than 25% in principal amount of the then-outstanding Notes may declare the Notes immediately due and payable, or in certain circumstances, the Notes automatically will become due and immediately payable.
-At March 31, 2024, the Company had no events of default under the Indenture.
-Subsequent to quarter end, the Company did not timely furnish, to the Trustee and the holders of the Notes, its March 31, 2024 quarterly financial statements, together with the "Management's Discussion and Analysis of Financial Condition and Results of Operations", as required by the Indenture; however, there was no event of default as the Company furnished such information during the cure period.
+At March 31, 2025, the Company had no events of default under the Indenture.

-The Company incurred \$8.0 million in interest expense for the three months ended March 31, 2024 and 2023, related to the Notes.
+The Company incurred \$8.0 million in interest expense, including the amortization of deferred financing costs, for the three months ended March 31, 2025 and 2024, related to the Notes.